i2y/hyperway/README.md

 **Build gRPC/Connect services in Go without writing a single `.proto` file.**

-Hyperway is a high-performance RPC framework that implements the Connect-RPC and gRPC protocols while letting you define your API using Go structs.
+Hyperway is an RPC framework that implements the Connect-RPC and gRPC protocols while letting you define your API using Go structs.
 It eliminates the need for protobuf files while maintaining full wire compatibility with Connect/gRPC clients.
-Under the hood, it leverages [hyperpb](https://github.com/bufbuild/hyperpb-go) for faster dynamic protobuf parsing.
+Under the hood, it leverages [hyperpb](https://github.com/bufbuild/hyperpb-go) for optimized dynamic protobuf parsing with performance comparable to generated code.

 ## 🚀 Why Hyperway?